High-Level Training

 The goal is to standardize technical rescue protocols and aerial operations in hard-to-access areas, with real practice on Nevado Mateo and the Contrahierba Massif (up to 5,150 m.a.s.l.).

-- Instructors from Austria, Italy, and Bolivia.
+- Instructors from Austria, Italy, Russia and Ecuador

 - WFR and Technical Rescue Certification.